FIN8000 : Professional Arts Practice

 A programme of seminars and workshops extends over Semester 1 and 2.
 These cover subjects such as history of exhibitions, case studies of contemporary exhibitions together with publications and interpretive material, funding, curating and practical planning.
 The design of an exhibition and exhibition proposal develops skills necessary for negotiating with galleries, curators and funding bodies in the development of exhibition projects.
 Students are encouraged to explore issues around exhibiting and siting their work in galleries as well as alternative spaces.

-This proposal supports development, preparation and realisation of an Interim Exhibition in semester 2 which is mounted in the studios, an external venue and/or online.
-The Interim Exhibition provides the opportunity to further explore the roles of exhibiting artist, curator and fundraiser as well as technical expertise in relation to exhibiting.
-The module works in conjunction with FIN8002 Studio Stage 1 as it includes an exhibition proposal for the final exhibition at the end of semester 3.
+The Interim Exhibition planned in Semester 2 (which is mounted in the studios, an external venue and/or online) provides the opportunity to further explore the roles of exhibiting artist, curator and fundraiser as well as technical expertise in relation to exhibiting.

 Assessment Methods